 - Death

-If someone with alcoholic ketoacidosis receives treatment early on, it’s likely they won’t have long-term side effects.
-The health risks associated with alcoholic ketoacidosis mainly come from continued heavy drinking and the potential conditions that can come from that, such as pancreatitis, cancers and organ damage.
+However, someone with alcoholic ketoacidosis who receives prompt treatment may recover without long-term side effects.
+The health risks associated with alcoholic ketoacidosis mainly come from continued heavy drinking and the potential conditions that can be related to that behavior, such as pancreatitis, cancers and organ damage.

 Treatment Options for Alcoholic Ketoacidosis

-When treating alcoholic ketoacidosis, two forms of care are required: short-term and long-term.
-The short-term focus is on dealing with the immediate symptoms so the person isn’t in immediate danger.
-This may include giving IV fluids to treat dehydration and vitamin supplements, such as thiamine, to treat malnutrition.
+Treating alcoholic ketoacidosis involves short-term and long-term care.
+The short-term focus is on dealing with the immediate symptoms and stopping the excess acid from causing further damage.
+Treatment may include administering IV fluids to address dehydration and vitamin supplements, such as thiamine, to treat malnutrition.

-Individuals can treat their drinking problem with medication, therapy or a combination of both of these, as well as other treatment methodologies.
-Ultimately, therapy is the best tool for the majority of people because it can help you understand why you drink, what your triggers are and how you can avoid future temptation.
+Individuals can treat their drinking problem with medication, therapy or a combination of the two, as well as other treatment methodologies.
+Ultimately, therapy is the best tool for the majority of people because it can help them understand why they drink, identify their triggers and learn to avoid or resist future temptation.

 Alcoholic Ketoacidosis Prevention

-If you’re concerned you might be prone to alcoholic ketoacidosis, you should reduce or eliminate your drinking as soon as possible.
-And if the idea of cutting down on drinking seems impossible to you, it’s probably time to search for help.
-Remember that addiction is a medical condition, and there’s no shame in seeking professional help.
-You don’t need to put yourself at risk for illnesses like alcoholic ketoacidosis and all the problems that come with them.
+If you’re concerned you might be prone to alcoholic ketoacidosis, consider taking steps to reduce or eliminate your drinking as soon as possible.
+If the idea of cutting down on drinking seems impossible to you, it’s probably time to seek help.
+Remember that addiction is a medical condition and there’s no shame in seeking professional support to beat it.
+You don’t need to put yourself at risk of illnesses such as alcoholic acidosis.
+Take action now to avoid serious health problems in the future.

 Alcohol Disorder Treatment at Sunlight Recovery

-You no longer have to live in fear of developing conditions like alcoholic ketoacidosis.
-Sunlight Recovery is a top detox and residential substance abuse treatment provider in Florida.
-If you’re ready to combat your drinking and take back control of your life, let our center help you.
-Contact us today to find out which of our programs fits your needs best.
+You no longer have to live in fear of developing conditions such as alcoholic ketoacidosis.
+Sunlight Recovery is Florida’s top detox and residential substance abuse treatment provider in Florida.
+If you’re ready to combat your drinking and take back control of your life, let Sunlight Recovery help you.
+Contact us today to find out which of our programs best fits your needs.